 - 3 Legged Thing Iggy – Mini tripod for my GoPro or phone.

-- 3 Legged Thing Ellie – The orange L-Bracket on my 5d mark iv.
-Used to be able to set your camera on your tripod in portrait orientation.
+- 3 Legged Thing Ellie – The orange L-Bracket I use.
+It’s used to be able to set your camera on your tripod in portrait orientation.
 If you use a Peak Design capture, 3 Legged Thing also has a version of the Ellie that’s compatible.

 - NiSi V6 Filter System